openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 ```

-Now login to the maya-apiserver pod using below command.
+Login to the maya-apiserver pod using the following command.

 ```
  kubectl exec -it maya-apiserver-dc8f6bf4d-c2cqh -n openebs bash
 ```

-Do following command to get the volume list.
+Execute the following command to get the volume list.

 ```
 mayactl volume list
 ```

-Get all the  replica information of required volume using below command.
+Get all the replica information of required volume using the following command.

 ```
 mayactl volume info --volname pvc-7f00bc57-9bb7-11e8-a48f-0667b9b343d
 ```

-The output will be like below.
+The output will be similar to the following.

 ```
 Name                                      Status